Nigel Bennett

-Nigel Bennett (born 19 November 1949) is an English-born Canadian actor, director and writer.
+Nigel Bennett (born 19 November 1949) is an English actor.
 He is best known for playing the vampire patriarch Lucien LaCroix in the television series Forever Knight, for which he won the Canadian Gemini Award for best supporting actor in a dramatic series.
+He also portrayed the villain Prince in the science fiction series Lexx, appearing in its third and fourth seasons.

 Early life and education

 Bennett was born in Wolverhampton, Staffordshire.
 Bennett first started acting at eleven, playing a Roman citizen in a school production of Shaw's Antony and Cleopatra.
 He graduated from the University of Wales with a degree in theatre, and taught for a year and a half before beginning acting full-time.
 He had fifteen years of stage experience in Britain prior to moving to Canada.
 He attended Tettenhall College in Wolverhampton, Staffordshire.

 Career

 He has been in a number of major films such as Murder at 1600, and The Skulls, and many other television series.
 He had recurring roles in Kung Fu: The Legend Continues, and Lexx.

 Teaming up with writer P.N.
 Elrod, Bennett co-authored a series of acclaimed "James Bond with fangs" vampire adventure novels for Baen Books.
 The "Lord Richard, Vampire" trilogy includes Keeper of the King, His Father's Son, and Siege Perilous.
 He also contributed the short story "Wolf and Hound" to "Dracula's London," a collection edited by Elrod for Ace Science Fiction.

 In 2006, he appeared in the Ken Finkleman miniseries At the Hotel, for which he was nominated for a Gemini Award.

 Bennett keeps himself busy with additional film and television roles, stage work, convention and charity appearances.
 He was the artistic director of the Atlantic Theatre Festival in Wolfville, Nova Scotia, Canada, in 2006–07.